 You should allow at least one hour per standard drink for the alcohol to clear from your system.
 That means after 3 pints, 3 large glasses of wine or 3 double measures of spirits you should wait 6 hours before driving.

-1 in 5 fatal road crashes that happen between 6am and 12 noon are alcohol related.4
+1 in 7 fatal crashes that involve alcohol happen between 6am and 12pm

 Can I make the alcohol leave my system faster?